benfrick/docs-portfolio/src/commerce/events/api_events.md

 - What are the required fields in the schema which apply to all events AND what are the additional fields are required for this specific event type?

-For any request to the Analytics Pipeline API, you will need to combine the required fields from the [Event Batch](https://bitbucket.nike.com/projects/FAT/repos/events-api/browse/packages/modules/event-schemas/schemas/v1/eventBatch.json) and [Base Event Schema](https://bitbucket.nike.com/projects/FAT/repos/events-api/browse/packages/modules/event-schemas/schemas/v1/baseEvent.json) along with an event-type schema, in this case the [Mouse Event Schema](https://bitbucket.nike.com/projects/FAT/repos/events-api/browse/packages/modules/event-schemas/schemas/v1/events/nexus/mouse.json).
+For any request to the Analytics Pipeline API, you will need to combine the required fields from the <a href="https://bitbucket.nike.com/projects/FAT/repos/events-api/browse/packages/modules/event-schemas/schemas/v1/eventBatch.json" target="_blank">Event Batch Schema</a> and <a href="https://bitbucket.nike.com/projects/FAT/repos/events-api/browse/packages/modules/event-schemas/schemas/v1/baseEvent.json" target="_blank">Base Event Schema</a> along with an event-type schema, in this case the <a href="https://bitbucket.nike.com/projects/FAT/repos/events-api/browse/packages/modules/event-schemas/schemas/v1/events/nexus/mouse.json" target="_blank">Mouse Event Schema</a>.

 >Note: some event-type schemas specify additional required elements from the Base Event schema.